 (b) Summary of Test Method.
 The fibrous filling material to be tested is placed between a standard fire retardant polyurethane foam substrate and standard cover fabric and assembled on a metal test frame.
 A small open flame is applied to the crevice formed by the intersection of the seat/back surfaces of the mockup.
 Test measurements and observations are recorded during the 45-minute test duration.
-The mockup assembly must not exceed the mass loss.
+The mockup assembly must not exceed the mass loss limit or exhibit excessive combustion.
 Three tests are performed in succession.